freeCodeCamp/guide/src/pages/articles/certificates/line-up-form-elements-responsively-with-bootstrap/index.md

 ---
-title: Line up Form Elements Responsively with Bootstrap
+title: Line Up Form Elements Responsively with Bootstrap
 ---
 We line up the form elements the same way we do with others, using divs.